 Image of a slice of Banana Cream Pie

-Bananas are quite literally always on our counter — we love them as a quick snack or sliced atop a bowl of Microwave Oatmeal.
-And we purposely always leave a few to get nice and speckled all over so we can make these beloved Banana Cupcakes or Healthy Banana Muffins.
+Bananas are always on my counter—they’re perfect for a quick snack or sliced on top of a bowl of Microwave Oatmeal.
+I always make sure to leave a few to ripen with speckles so I can make these delicious Banana Cupcakes or Healthy Banana Muffins.

-So it’s about time I added one of our favorite fruits into a creamy, custardy pie!
-And now this Apple Pie has some serious competition for our household’s favorite pie.
+So it was only a matter of time before I added one of my favorite fruits into a creamy, custardy pie!
+Now, this Banana Cream Pie is giving Apple Pie some serious competition as my favorite.
 This is truly the best Banana Cream Pie!

-Most old-fashioned cream pies start with a blind-baked pastry pie crust.
-That is certainly an option here, but we prefer this pie with a graham cracker crust.
-(Plus, it’s easier!)
+Most cream pies use a blind-baked pastry crust, but I prefer this one with a graham cracker crust—it’s easier!

-We do recommend baking the graham cracker crust to keep it from getting too soft when the banana custard is added in.
-That said, if you want a true no-bake banana cream pie, you can skip the bake.
-Just keep in mind the crust will be a bit softer.
+I recommend baking the graham cracker crust to prevent it from getting soft when the custard is added.
+If you want a no-bake version, feel free to skip the baking, but the crust will be a bit softer.

-If you do bake the crust, let it cool fully before adding the filling.
-A hot filling will cause the crust to soften and get soggy.
+If you bake the crust, let it cool completely before adding the filling to avoid sogginess.

 Graham Cracker Crust Tips

-We wrote an entire post on making the perfect Graham Cracker Crust, and here are a few of our top tips:
+I wrote a post on making the perfect Graham Cracker Crust, but here are my top tips!

 Process shots-- images of sugar, salt, cornstarch, egg yolks, milk, and heavy cream being whisked together in a pot